 Choose your language:

-It is no secret that big data is influencing the IT industry like few technologies or trends have done so before.
-If analyzed effectively, these massive information caches can help companies improve their decision-making and take their businesses to another level.
+Big data is influencing the IT industry like few technologies or trends have done so before.
+If analyzed effectively, massive information caches can help companies improve their decision-making and compete on another level.
 However, managing big data is a difficult endeavor, according to a recent report by Microsoft.

-"Big data absolutely has the potential to change the way governments, organizations, and academic institutions conduct business and make discoveries, and its likely to change how everyone lives their day-to-day lives," said Hauser.
+"Big data absolutely has the potential to change the way governments, organizations, and academic institutions conduct business and make discoveries, and its likely to change how everyone lives their day-to-day lives," said Susan Hauser, a corporate vice president at Microsoft.

 What is the potential of big data?